wslominska/TeskaLabs/exports.md

 # LogMan.io Export beta

-The export functionality in LogMan.io refers to the ability to export log data from the platform to other destinations.
-The new Export funtionality is now in *beta*.
-You can create, run, remove or donwload exports.
+LogMan.io offers a convenient export functionality that enables you to seamlessly transfer log data from the platform to other destinations. the new Export feature is currently in *beta* and available for use With this feature, you can effortlessly create, run, remove, or download exports as needed.
-The export functionality will be explained below.
+You can find a detailed explanation of the Export functionality below.

 ## List of Exports
-Green exports are successfully completed exports.
-Yellow exports are in progress.
-Failed exports are in red and scheduled exports are shown in blue.
-Click on the name of each export to open its detailed view.
-You can download or delete each export.
-The list of exports is sorted from the most recent expor to the most old.
-You can search the list by name using the search bar.
-You can make new export.
+The list of Exports allows you to see all the exports with the information about their data source, output, export size, and when it was exported.
+The exports on the list are sorted according to their export time: from the most recent to the oldest.
+You can open each export’s detailed view by clicking on its name.
+The exports on the list are categorized according to colour:
+Exports in green indicate successfully completed exports.
+Exports in yellow indicate exports that are in progress.
+Exports in red indicate failed exports.
+Exports in blue indicate scheduled exports.
+Each export can be downloaded or deleted.
+You can search the list by typing the name of the export in the search bar.
+On that page, you can also make a new export by clicking ‘New’ in the upper right corner.

 ## Export Detail
 You can see complete information about a specific export on the Detail screen.
 Here you can also download and delete.
 The "Restart" runs the export again as is or with your custom changes.
 Deleting a scheduled export does not delete the exports that were generated from it.